astralfrontier/chaosfrontier-org-wiki/games/sycamour-division/children-of-the-night.md

 > Romanus, oddly enough, has curly, orange hair, with a softer-looking face compared to Grando's tougher look.
 If you were to look at him and never interact with him, you'd assume he was an angel, but...
 Yeah.
 > He's got a lighter build, and is about as tall as your average 17 year old.
 Which is to say he's completely normal, really, aside from the sadism and need for power.
+> As for his wardrobe, it really depends if you're talking about Romanus or Caesar.
+> Pre-Sycamour Caesar liked stripes, sometimes even going for the jolly old colour pattern of red and green, but always with the same type of blue jeans.
+> Romanus, on the other hand, dresses up like your average spoiled rich kid.
+You'll see all kinds of brands in his clothing, some beibg imported from other countries, some being from the U.S, some being the most obscure thing ever.
+Only one thing stays consistent in his clothes: They're all expensive.

 * Confronted Nick alone in session 8
 * Had telepathic mind-control powers and used them to control the other Children